librolibro/cellular-automaton.nvim/README.md

         (not just one highlight group) etc. It is possible to make some performance improvments?

-- folding and wrapping is not supported ATM

 ## Supported animations

 That's how you can dynamically change animation FPS: